 may be something he actually needs your help to sort out and problem-solve about, and once he does he'll be a lot more ready to focus on schoolwork.

 But by simply punishing him, you would never have even known about it.
-You would have lost the opportunity to help him address his feelings and find a
+You would have lost the opportunity to help him address his problem and find a good

 some story to cover himself.

-5. Ask open-ended questions.
+5. Ask open-ended questions instead of lecturing.
 Keep the conversation as safe and as light as possible.
-If you can share a laugh, you'll defuse the
+If you can share a laugh, you'll

-- Was he aware of making a choice?
+- Was she aware of making a choice?

-- What does he think about it now? ("How did that work out for you?")
+- What does she think about it now? ("How did that work out for you?")

 - Why or why not?

-- How could he support himself to choose differently next time?
+- How could she support herself to choose differently next time?

-- What support would he like from you, so he can choose differently next time?
+- What support would she like from you, so she can choose differently next time?

 6. Empower your child to repair what he's "broken."
 Explore and learn with your child, rather than assuming that you know what should